 Easily administer OrigoDB Server using a simple and intuitive web-based interface.

 If you're dealing with more data that can fit on a single server, OrigoDB supports data partitioning.
 Choose an appropriate data model, define a partitioning scheme then set up as many server nodes as necessary.

 OrigoDB Server runs on Mono/.NET on either Windows, Linux or MacOS and is based on the open source OrigoDB engine.

-OrigoDB Server features master/slave replication with any number of readonly slaves, manual role switching and automatic client redirection.
+OrigoDB Server features multi-server replication with any number of readonly replicas, manual role switching and automatic client redirection.

 Here are the major drawbacks: